nagypet/wstemplate/README.md

 Go to http://localhost:3000 for Grafana.
 Login with admin/admin.

 ## KNOW-HOW tags:
-The followind table contains a summary of the individual know-how items.
 Find the tags in the source code to see how it was made.
 ```
 #know-how:access-spring-managed-beans-from-outside
 TBD